This post has been updated as of 20/05/2021.

 Many of us know about the numerous studies claiming how red meat is having a large impact on our ecological footprint – but how about fish?
 Can we eat fish while fighting climate change?

 Fishing is considered as one of the most significant drivers of declines in ocean wildlife populations.
-One of the main reasons behind this is overfishing due to our consumption habits because a lot of us eat fish.
+One of the main reasons behind this is commercial overfishing due to our consumption habits.
+We eat a lot of fish.

 Overfishing – catching fish faster than stocks can replenish – is an urgent matter and a serious threat to our oceans.
 According to a UN global assessment report, the number of overfished stocks has tripled globally in half a century.
 Today, a third of all monitored global fish stocks are being over-exploited and over 60% are fished to the maximum sustainable yield.
 On top of that, we have illegal and unregulated fishing.